-From November 1, 1999 through January 18, 2000, we conducted periodic spawning ground surveys in each of the two study streams.
+From October 25, 2000 through February 22, 2001, we conducted periodic spawning ground surveys in each of the two study streams.
 A single observer walking the entire salmon-bearing length of each study stream counted the number of redds, live, and dead adult salmon and/or steelhead observed.
 Area-under-the-curve extrapolation techniques (Biedler and Nickelson 1980; Neilson and Geen 1981; Solazzi 1984) were used to estimate the total number of spawning coho salmon from the survey data.

-Counts of live adult coho spawners during the 1999-00 spawning season are shown in Table 11.
-Based on area-under-the-curve adjusted estimates, a total of 22 and 39 adult coho salmon were estimated to have spawned in East Fork and Upper Mainstem Lobster Creek, respectively.
-Both of these estimates were below the average number of spawners observed in both streams (Table12).
+Counts of live adult coho spawners during the 2000-01 spawning season are shown in Table 10.
+Based on area-under-the-curve adjusted estimates, a total of 81 and 107 adult coho salmon were estimated to have spawned in East Fork and Upper Mainstem Lobster Creek, respectively.
+East Fork was close to the average while Upper Mainstem was well above average for the number of spawners observed (Table11).